 Shaw House is open to the public every weekend between February – September, 11am – 4pm.
 Also, Monday to Friday throughout the school holidays, 10am - 4pm (except the Christmas holidays).
-Please note we are closed on Good Friday (7 April) and Monday 8 May for the King's Coronation.
+We are closed on Good Friday.

 Visitors are welcome to bring a picnic and enjoy the Grade II listed lawns, while our younger visitors can explore the grounds, play amongst the 16th century trees and, if that doesn’t keep them entertained, we also provide giant garden games in the warmer months.